salemnelson0-ux/oracle_pdb_ass_II_28797_salem/README.md

 --
 CREATE USER salem_plsqlauca_28797 IDENTIFIED BY auca;

-This is how i verified if the recently created user was added to that pdb:
+This is how I thereby verified if the recently created user was added to that pdb:
 --
-SELECT username FROM dba_users WHERE username = 'BENJAMIN_PLSQLAUCA_28840';
+SELECT username FROM dba_users WHERE username = 'SALEM_PLSQLAUCA_28840';

                           TASK 2